MicrosoftDocs/win32/desktop-src/DxTechArts/sixty-four-bit-programming-for-game-developers.md

 Some older DirectX APIs have been dropped for 64-bit native applications: DirectPlay 4 and earlier, DirectDraw 6 and earlier, Direct3D 8 and earlier, and DirectInput 7 and earlier.
 Also, the core API of DirectMusic is available to native 64-bit applications, but the performance layer and DirectMusic Producer are deprecated.

-Visual Studio issues deprecation warnings, and these changes are not an issue for developers who usedl>
+Visual Studio issues deprecation warnings, and these changes are not an issue for developers who use the latest APIs.

+</dd> </dl>

 ## Profiling and Optimization of Ported Applications